 There was a problem.
 Please refresh the page and try again.

 Our consumer editor Heidi Scrimgeour outlines the subtle but important differences between each iCandy pram.
 What she doesn't know isn't worth knowing...

 Before I had kids, I wanted a pair of Manolo Blahnik silk stilettos just like the ones Carrie Bradshaw wore when she married Mr. Big.
 But the minute I found out I was pregnant, I wanted an iCandy pram.
 I can't prove it, but if Carrie Bradshaw had a pram, I'm pretty sure she'd pick an iCandy.

 Why?
 There's no mistaking the style credentials of an iCandy pram.
 From sleek, stylish details and luxe, premium fabrics to clever functionality, iCandy manage to make pram-pushing feel stylish.
 That might sound ridiculous.
 But when you're sleep-deprived and recovering from birth, there's something rather wonderful about not feeling frumpy when you finally leave the house as a new mum.

-A robust, heavy pushchair frame will protect your precious cargo from feeling every bump beneath the wheels, but it’s a nightmare to lug up a flight of steps with a heavy toddler on board.
-And a travel system is indispensable for the year that your baby needs an infant car seat, but once they’ve outgrown it, the frame can feel way too bulky for weaving in and out of shops and cafes.
+And a robust, heavy pushchair frame will protect your precious cargo from feeling every bump beneath the wheels, but it’s a nightmare to lug up a flight of steps with a heavy toddler on board.
+A travel system is indispensable for the year that your baby needs an infant car seat, but once they've outgrown it, the frame can feel way too bulky for weaving in and out of shops and cafes.